Spreading the Gift of Eucharistic Adoration

 to Communities in Need

 Catholic World Mission believes in empowering the poor and sharing the Gospel of Christ.
-While you can be physically poor, we also think you can be spiritually poor.
+We help out wherever there is a need irrespective of the people’s faith and belief.
 Without recognizing the love of Christ in your life, it’s difficult to understand your purpose and God-given potential.
 We partner with communities in need and remove the obstruction of spiritual despair so people can experience spiritual and emotional growth.
+When we distribute aid we also share our faith.

 If you’re interested in working with us to share the Gospel around the world, we would love to have your support.
 Learn more about the projects you can donate to below!